WSSR

 WSSR (96.7 FM, "Star 96-7") is a radio station broadcasting a hot adult contemporary format.
 Licensed to Joliet, Illinois, United States, it serves South and West Suburban Chicago.
-The station is currently owned by Alpha Media, through licensee Alpha Media Licensee LLC.
+The station is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
 WSSR's studios are located in Crest Hill, and its transmitter is in Homer Glen, Illinois.
 Using the slogan Star 96-7, the station features a playlist of new pop and pop-rock artists, 2000s and 1990s music.